braingel/track-my-workouts/README.md

 #### Chrome (Android)

-1. Open Chrome and navigate to [TrackMyWorkout Live][TrackMyWorkout].
+1. Open Chrome and navigate to [TrackMyWorkouts Live][TrackMyWorkout].
 2. Tap the menu button (three dots) at the top right.
 3. Select "Add to Home screen".
 4. Enter a name for the shortcut and tap "Add".